dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-11 Case Study of 4 Benchmarks.md

 Another caveat is that it only tells you about the average behavior of the program.
 For example, we might be looking at Stockfish's IPC of `1.8`, while in reality it may never run with such an IPC, instead it may have 2 phases of equal duration, one running with IPC of `1.6`, and the second with IPC of `1.8`.
 Common way to tackle this is to report statistical data for each metric along with the average value.
 Usually, having min, max, 95th percentile, and variation (stdev/avg) is enough to understand the distribution.
 Also, some tools allow plotting the data, so you can see how the value for a certain metric evolved during the program running time.
 As an example, figure @fig:CloverMetricCharts shows IPC, ... metrics

+We can see that the workload is not stable, and its IPC and other metrics change over time.

 ![A set of metrics charts for the CloverLeaf benchmark.](../../img/terms-and-metrics/CloverMetricCharts.png){#fig:CloverMetricCharts width=100% }

 We discuss how to mitigate all the issues we suspect in the mentioned benchmarks later in the book.